munna710/house/README.md

 Data Cleaning and Feature Engineering
 Exploratory Data Analysis
 Model Training and Evaluation
-The final model is saved to the models/ directory as a pickle file (final_model.pkl).
+The final model is saved to the models/ directory as a csv file (submissionhp.csv).

 Contributing
 If you'd like to contribute to this project, feel free to fork the repository and make changes.
 Please submit a pull request if you have any changes you'd like to contribute.